Login

 #4 What Connector Types Should Be On Each End?

-Thankfully, all EVs sold in Australia since now have a standardized socket that fits a Type-2 or Mennekes connector.
+Fortunately, all EVs sold in Australia since now have a standardized socket that fits a Type-2 or Mennekes connector.

-When buying your cable, you only need a Type-2 connector on the car end and a Type-2 socket on the EVSE end.
-Having said that, Id recommend double-checking your vehicle first some old EVs use different connectors.
+Most EVs also have a second socket below the Type 2 connector.
+This configuration is called CCS (Combined Charging System).
+When purchasing cables, you only need a Type-2 connector on the car end and a Type-2 socket on the EVSE end.
+However, I recommend double-checking your vehicle, as some older EVs may use different connectors.

 Single-phase and three-phase